 Exercise is important.

-A combination of resistance training, frequent movement, and occasional high-intensity interval training can have a great deal of benefits on our health.
+A combination of resistance training, frequent movement, and occasional high-intensity interval training can have many benefits on our health.

 And this is true whether someone is in their twenties or their seventies.